-4.1 Earthwork/Grading (EAF: D.1.b & (EAF: D.2.I)
+4.1 Earthwork/Grading (EAF: D.1.b & (EAF: D.2.l)

 The provided Adaptive Reuse Plan proposes the construction of multiple projects, many of which will require earthwork and grading in order to be completed.
-Associated disturbance will be assessed on a phase-by-phase basis during the site plan review for each phase.
+Associated disturbance for each phase of development will be reassessed during the site plan review for each phase.